mongodb/docs/source/includes/fact-validate-metadata.rst

   only collections metadata.

-- Provides an alternative to dropping and recreating multiple invalid indexes when used with the :doc:`collMod </reference/command/collMod>` command.
+- Provides an alternative to dropping and recreating multiple invalid indexes when used with the :dbcommand:`collMod` command.

 The ``metadata`` validation option only scans collection metadata to